 Does everyone in your group need to buy The Key?

 If one person in a stateroom buys The Key, all other passengers in that stateroom age six and over need to also purchase the program.

-If you’re traveling with a group in more than one cabin, group members in another room that haven’t purchased The Key won’t be able to join you for preferred boarding, exclusive dining, or in the preferred seating at shows.
+If you’re traveling with a group in more than one cabin, group members in another room who haven’t purchased The Key won’t be able to join you for preferred boarding, exclusive dining, or in the preferred seating section at shows.

 Can you purchase The Key for select days of a cruise?